mayankdotasm/dataminingAdvanced/Practical2/Readme.md

 # Decision Tree Classification and Ensemble Methods: Practical Assignment

-This repository contains the solution for a practical assignment aimed at constructing and evaluating classifiers using **Decision Tree** classification and its ensemble variants: **Bagging** and **AdaBoost**.
+This assignment is aimed at constructing and evaluating classifiers using **Decision Tree** classification and its ensemble variants: **Bagging** and **AdaBoost**.
 The performance of these classifiers is evaluated and compared on two datasets, and additional evaluation is conducted across 10 datasets for comprehensive comparison.

 ---